 Table 1 presents summary statistics for the main variables of interest over time.
 The table shows that support for Fatah falls during the most violent years of the Second Intifada, and recovers towards the end of the Intifada as the number of Palestinian fatalities decreases.
 In contrast, support for negotiations remains relatively stable, with a small majority supporting peace negotiations throughout the Second Intifada.
 Punitive house demolitions follow the same temporal pattern, which is highly correlated with Israeli fatalities.
 Israel did not conduct any punitive house demolition between 1998 and October 2001.
-Israel renewed this policy in October 23rd, 2001 when it demolished the house of Sa'id al-Hutri in Qalqiliya, who committed a suicide terror attack at a discotheque in Tel Aviv in June 2001 killing 21 Israelis (Shnayderman 2004).
-We observe relatively low levels of house demolitions at the beginning of the second uprising, a sharp increase in 2002 and 2003 (together with a sharp increase in the number of Israeli fatalities), a moderate decrease in 2004 and a sharp decrease in their use for 2005.
+Israel renewed this policy in 23 October 2001 when it demolished the house of Sa'id al-Hutri in Qalqiliya, who committed a suicide terror attack at a discotheque in Tel Aviv in June 2001 killing 21 Israelis (Shnayderman 2004).
+We observe relatively low levels of house demolitions at the beginning of the second uprising, a sharp increase in 2002 and 2003 (together with a sharp increase in their use for 2005.